1code/algorithms/README.md

 interview
 =========

-Include the testcases and the sketch of the algorithms of the interview questions.
+Include the test-cases and the sketch of the algorithms of the interview questions.